-Being a designer and web developer I LOVE whitespace but many website owners want to get rid of the space and jam everything they can into it.
+Being a web design and web developer I LOVE whitespace.
+But many website owners want to get rid of the space and jam everything they can into it.
 Whitespace is overlooked and often not taken advantage of.
-Frequently, whitespace is observed as blank space and, therefore, a waste of space that should be packed or condensed with more information or pictures.
+Frequently, whitespace is observed as blank space.
+Therefore, a waste of space that should be packed or condensed with more information or pictures.
 But, really it is that whitespace that is one of the most worthy parts of website design .
 But why you may ask?
-Lets take a look at all the reason I think whitespace is important for your designs and website designs.
+Lets take a look at all the reason I think whitespace is important for your web design and website designs.

 Why Does Whitespace Matter?

 I have always felt, as a web developer and designer that whitespace is the foundational building block of successful design.
 When we talk about whitespace, we mean the negative space between elements in a design.
 It provides visual breathing room for the user’s eye and directs them to what you want them to look at.